amadigan/openvpn-aws/README.md

 For more information about using openvpn-aws, please see the [project website](https://amadigan.github.io/openvpn-aws/).

-If you are looking for information about how to build or modify openvpn-aws, see the documentation in the `build` and `ui` directories.
+If you are looking for information about how to build or modify openvpn-aws, see the documentation in the `build` and `web` directories.